Hydrogen Production Facility at Gordonbush Wind Farm

 The Proposed Development

-The proposed development comprises of 2 main components: a green hydrogen production facility and a battery storage system.
-These would be located within the existing infrastructure of Gordonbush Wind Farm as shown here.
+The proposed development comprises a green hydrogen production facility.
+This would be located within the existing infrastructure of Gordonbush Wind Farm.

-At this stage, the detailed design of these elements has not been fully developed and a level of refinement of the scheme is expected prior to submission of the planning application.
+At this stage, the detailed design has not been fully developed and a level of refinement of the scheme is expected prior to submission of the planning application.

 Green Hydrogen Facility